Important information for accessing Medicare as a health professional.

-If you work in a District of Workforce Shortage you may be able to get exemption from these restrictions.
+If you work in a District of Workforce Shortage you may get exemption from these restrictions.

-We issue Medicare provider numbers after an OTD has been offered a medical job in Australia.
-The Application for an initial Medicare provider number for a medical practitioner form (HW019) is available on our website.
+We issue a Medicare provider number after an OTD has been offered a medical job in Australia.
+The Application for an initial Medicare provider number for a medical practitioner form is on our website.

-Specialists requiring access to Medicare benefits that attract a higher specialist payment need to apply for recognition as a specialist for Medicare billing purposes.
+If you’re a specialist wanting access to Medicare benefits that attract a higher specialist payment you need to apply for recognition as a specialist for Medicare billing purposes.